Order-Preserving Dimension Reduction for Multimodal Semantic Embedding

-Following the embedding vector extraction, we focus on the dimensionality reduction phase.
-We evaluated several mainstream techniques including PCA, and MDS, among which PCA consistently outperformed others in terms of maintaining the integrity of location information in our datasets.
-Our investigations revealed a notable correlation between the effectiveness of PCA in preserving the spatial relationships and the ratio $\frac{n}{m}$, where $n = dim(Y)$ and $m = \left|Y\right|$, of the target dimension to the number of samples used in the PCA process.
+$\frac{n}{m}$, where $n = dim(Y)$ and $m = \left|Y\right|$, of the target dimension to the number of samples used in the PCA process.
 We adopted various regression models to elucidate the relationship between the accuracy of preserved relative location information and the ratio $\frac{n}{m}$.
 These models facilitate the prediction of an optimal embedding vector dimension required to achieve a predetermined accuracy level, given a known number of samples, $m$.